ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 Based on examples from the dictionary, it seems like Border Lakes belongs into Pattern 1.

 There is also a class of exceptions.
 Stems/roots that begin with "dan", "das", dash", and "daa" instead add a prefix "en".
 For example, *daso-biboonagizid* "if s/he is a certain number of years old" goes to *endaso-biboonagizid* "one who is a certain number of years old" under initial change.
+There are, also, exceptions to these exceptions.
+For example the tense preverb "daa-" instead appears as "ge-" under initial change, not "endaa-".

-The above description is adapted from here: https://ojibwegrammar.langsci.wisc.edu/Grammar/InflMorphology/InitialChange.htm
+The above description is adapted from here: https://ojibwegrammar.langsci.wisc.edu/Grammar/InflMorphology/InitialChange.htm.
+Discussion can also be found in Valentine (2001, p.
+156).

 There are also a lot of complications with the future tense prefer "ga-" that interact with intial change.
 Future tense appears as "ga-" in the independent order in the presence of a person prefix, but "da-" in the independent order when there is no prefix.
 In many dialects the "plain" conjunct (when there is no initial change), the future morpheme is realized as "ji-" (in others, it is realized as "da-" in this context).
 But, in the changed conjunct, it appears as "ge-".
 So the changed form is the regular changed form of the independent order allomorph in the presence of a person prefix, but not a changed version the plain conjunct allomorph, nor the independent allomorph in the absence of a prefix.
 Finally, note that some speakers will epethsize a "d" to "ga-" and "ge-" when the following segment is a vowel.
 This is probably best modeled as an irregularity and part of a more fullsome modeling of this future tense marker.
 For details and sources, see here: https://ojibwe.lib.umn.edu/main-entry/ga-pv-tns